 Have you ever brought a new car or an item of clothing and all of a sudden you notice the same thing everywhere?
 Your mind and focus just seems to zoom in on the same car or shoes that others have.
 Your mind works in a similar way, its job is to answer the questions you ask yourself (see following section) and it does this by highlighting experiences that support the beliefs and questions you are asking for solutions too.
 It will then trigger off an emotional response it thinks is appropriate to have for this experience

 How you create new Subconscious programs

-Sub Conscious responses can be expressed in many ways, as a feeling or emotional response, as an automatic behaviour, as habits or ticks and as both empowering and unempowering reactions.
-The responses can also be contradictory to each other, and most confusing to most people they can be the opposite of what it is they want to be!
+Sub Conscious responses can be expressed in many ways, as a feeling or emotional response, as an automatic behaviour, as habits or ticks and as both empowering and un-empowering reactions.
+The responses may be contradictory to each other, and most confusing to most people can be the opposite of what it is they want to be!

 Your Self Talk – answering the questions you ask

 You have around 60,000 thoughts a day, including self-talk, creating images and experiencing emotions.
 That’s 3 a second!
 And almost all of the time this self-talk is created by your sub conscious and rarely makes it to your conscious awareness.

 For example you make decisions all the time, do you take the stairs or lift?
 Do you run the orange light or stop, do you eat now or in 5 minutes time, do you go to the bathroom now or wait another 5 minutes.
 Yet at the end of the day, almost nobody can remember 5 conscious thoughts they had during the day